samelstob/notes/management-notes/manager_tools/career-tools.md

 * Decide which ones apply to work
 * How to use them
 * If you go against your values, your going to be miserable
-* The great trajedy of life is not the death and the end, but the thousand deaths you life along the way.
+* The great tragedy of life is not the death and the end, but the thousand deaths you life along the way.
 * Make sure your values are aligned with your company and a lot of other things will be easier along the way